soundpress/RulesOfNYC/docs/c35/index.rst

 *§ 12-12 Adjournments.* ::

-(a)  Applications for adjournments of conferences or hearings shall be governed by this section and by Rule 12-14 or Rule 12-27.
+(a) Applications for adjournments of conferences or hearings shall be governed by this section and by 52 RCNY § 12-14 or 52 RCNY § 12-27.
 Conversion of a hearing date to a conference date, or from conference to hearing, shall be deemed to be an adjournment.

 (b) Applications to adjourn conferences or hearings shall be made to the hearing officer as soon as the need for the adjournment becomes apparent.
 Applications for adjournments are addressed to the discretion of the hearing officer, and shall be granted only for good cause.
 Although consent of all parties to a request for an adjournment shall be a factor in favor of granting the request, such consent shall not by itself constitute good cause for an adjournment.
 Delay in seeking an adjournment shall militate against grant of the request.